High Torque Magnetic Drives

 All Parr stirred reactors are equipped with a magnetic drive to provide a trouble-free linkage to an internal stirrer, thereby avoiding the leakage problems which sometimes arise with a packed gland stirrer drive.
 With a Parr magnetic drive there are no rotating seals.
 The drive turns freely and the system remains gas-tight, permitting long, continuous runs at pressures up to 5000 psi (345 bar) with little or no attention to the seal and drive.

 Parr drives are assembled with specially designed permanent magnets which have excellent temperature stability and can be depended upon to operate for long periods with little or no flux degradation.
-Magnets for the inner rotor to which the stirrer shaft is attached are enclosed in a stainless steel (or other alloy) housing, permanently sealed by laser welding and supported by graphite-filled, PTFE bushings to provide a long life, chemically inert stirring system.
+Magnets for the inner rotor to which the stirrer shaft is attached are enclosed in a stainless steel (or other alloy) housing, permanently sealed by welding and supported by graphite-filled, PTFE bushings to provide a long life, chemically inert stirring system.
 Magnets for the outer drive are also fully enclosed and supported by twin, high quality sealed ball bearings for smooth operation and long life.
 A water cooling sleeve attached to each drive protects the components from excessive heat arising from the reactor.

 Significant progress was made in recent years in both magnetic materials and magnetic coupling design.
 Parr uses neodymium-iron-boron magnets with 25% more coupling force than samarium-cobalt magnets.
 With very few exceptions involving gear reduction drives, the magnetic stirrers fitted to reactors have higher coupling torques than the stall conditions of standard motors.
 Today magnetic drives are used with confidence for high viscosity polymerization reactions.